KurtSanders/STBitBarApp-V2/README.md

 <img src=https://raw.githubusercontent.com/KurtSanders/STBitBarApp-V2/master/Images/BitBarFolder.jpg width="600"/>

-1. Required: You **must download** and install the core [BitBar app](https://github.com/matryer/bitbar/releases/tag/v1.9.2) on your Mac.  *This program is required to allow ST BitBar SmartApp to access the top menubar on the Mac.*
+1. Required: You **must download** and install the core [BitBar app](https://github.com/matryer/bitbar/releases/tag/v1.9.2) on your Mac.  *This program is required to allow BitBar SmartApp to access the top menubar on the Mac.*
 2. After downloading and installing the BitBar App & moving the BitBar App file to your applications folder, launch the BitBar App so that you can set the path for your Plugin directory.

 	*IMPORTANT: When selecting a plugin directory where the plugins will reside, make sure you create one that does not contain spaces.
 There were issues in an older release of BitBar if the path contained spaces, but supposedly it’s fixed, but I still had issues in some cases.
 If there were no spaces, it always worked.*